chipsheppard/osixthreeo/readme.txt

 == ChangeLog ==

+= 1.5.5 - 03 09 2020 =
+* Display featured image checkbox only if an image is loaded *

 = 1.5.4 - 02 28 2020 =
-* logo image not centering when header is centered *
+* Logo image not centering when header is centered *
-* improvements to flex menu css *
+* Improvements to flex menu css *

 = 1.5.3 - 02 15 2020 =
 * Adjust home-hero-text max-font sizes *